SpaceX Starship: Testing and manufacturing

 Starbase consists of a manufacturing facility and launch site, and is located at Boca Chica, Texas.
 Both facilities operate 24 hours a day.
 A maximum of 450 full-time employees may be onsite.
-The site is planned to consist of two launch sites, one payload processing facility, one seven-acre solar farm, and other facilities.
+The site consists of two launch sites, one payload processing facility, one 7 acre solar farm, and other facilities.

 Raptor engines are tested at the Rocket Development facility in McGregor, Texas.
 The facility has two main test stands: one horizontal stand for both engine types and one vertical stand for sea-level-optimized rocket engines.
 In the future, a nearby factory, which as of September 2021 was under construction, will make the new generation of sea-level Raptors while SpaceX's headquarters in California will continue building the Raptor Vacuum and test new designs.

 At Florida, a facility at Cocoa purifies silica for Starship heat-shield tiles, producing a slurry that is then shipped to a facility at Cape Canaveral.
 In the past, workers constructed the Starship MK2 prototype in competition with Starbase's crews.
 The Kennedy Space Center, also in Florida, is planned to host other Starship facilities, such as a Starship launch site at Launch Complex 39A and a production facility at Roberts Road.
 This production facility is being expanded from "Hangar X", the Falcon rocket boosters' storage and maintenance facility.
 It will include a 30000 m2 building, loading dock, and a place for constructing integration tower sections.
 Adjacent to the Kennedy Space Center will be an additional launch site at Cape Canaveral Space Launch Complex 37, likely to service missions for the complex owner, the United States Space Force.